indychris70/EncryptionDecryption/README.md

 ### Stage #5
 Add the ability to read from and write to files.

+### Stage #6
+Add the ability to select between different algorithms.

 ## Stages
 ### Stage #1: Encrypted!
 Link: https://hyperskill.org/projects/46/stages/245/implement